Model theory of a non-degenerate representation of a unital C*-algebra: introduction

-The author and Berenstein (\cite{ArBer}) studied the theory of the structure $(H,+,0,\langle|\rangle,U)$ where $U$ is a unitary operator in the case where the spectrum is countable and characterized prime models and orthogonality of types.
+The model theory of expansions of Hilbert spaces by bounded operators has been studied extensively.
+Henson and Iovino in \cite{Io}, observed that the theory of a Hilbert space expanded with a family of bounded operators is stable.
+The author and Berenstein (\cite{ArBer}) studied the theory of the structure $(H,+,0,\langle|\rangle,U)$ where $U$ is a unitary operator with countable spectrum and characterized prime models and orthogonality of types.
 The author and Ben Yaacov (\cite{ArBen}) studied the more general case of a Hilbert space expanded by a normal operator $N$.
 Most results in this paper are generalizations of results present in \cite{ArBer,ArBen}.
-Previous to that, Henson and Iovino in \cite{Io}, observed that the theory of a Hilbert space expanded with a family of bounded operators is stable.
-A geometric characterization of forking in such structures was first done by Berenstein and Buechler \cite{BeBue}.
 In \cite{BUZ} Ben Yaacov, Usvyatsov and Zadka characterized the unitary operators corresponding to generic automorphisms of a Hilbert space as those unitary transformations whose spectrum is $S^1$ and gave the key ideas used in this paper to characterize domination and orthogonality of types.

 A work related to this one is the one of Farah, Hart and Sherman who recently have showed that the theory of a $C^*$-algebra is not stable (See \cite{FaHaShe1} and \cite{FaHaShe2}).
 These papers and Farah's work point out one phenomenon: $C^*$-algebras have complicated model theoretical structure but their representations are very well behaved.
 This is similar to the case of the integers $\Z$: The theory $Th(\Z)$ is quite difficult from the model theoretic point of view, but some of its representations like torsion free abelian groups are very well behaved.